mavera12/EHR/Getting-Started.md

 ```

-# Installing Synthea
+# Installing Synthea<sup>TM</sup>
 ## Prerequisites
  - Git
- - Ruby 2.0.0 or higher
+ - Ruby 2.1.0 or higher
  - [Graphviz](http://www.graphviz.org/) (required for generating images from modules, patients can be generated without this)
  - [MongoDB](https://www.mongodb.com/) (required to output records in C-CDA or HTML format, patients can be generated in FHIR or other formats without this)

-To copy the Synthea repository locally and install the necessary gems, open a terminal window and run the following commands:
+To copy the Synthea<sup>TM</sup> repository locally and install the necessary gems, open a terminal window and run the following commands:

 ```
 git clone https://github.com/synthetichealth/synthea.git